ohiofi/game-design-curriculum/README.md

 https://www.youtube.com/watch?v=_2LKrwiGFFs

 The paradox of choice is the idea that having more options to choose from is not always better.
 After making a choice, humans are less happy with their decision if there were too many options.

+Overchoice or choice overload choosing between a large variety of options can be detrimental to decision making [https://en.wikipedia.org/wiki/Overchoice](https://en.wikipedia.org/wiki/Overchoice)

 ### Hidden Information